How to Find Ideas for Your Story

 - Elements of your everyday life.

-- Significant experiences from your past that have helped to shape who you are today.
+- Significant experiences from your past (that helped to shape who you are today).

 - Your fantasies, imagination, and dreams.